sr99622/wabash/README.md

 ### Transfer the Dependency Libraries to the Host
 ---

-Once the dependency libraries have been built, they can be transferred from the virtual machine to the Host for development of the program.
+The dependency libraries and package wheels can be transferred from the virtual machine to the Host for development of the program.
 Run the following from the virtual machine.

 ```
 scripts/linux/vm_tar_libs